 Recently Victoria has worked in the ESA Climate Office at Harwell on data harmonisation for the Climate Change Initiative Programme, leading the CCI Data Standards Working Group.
 She is currently the Project Scientist for CEMS, the facility for Climate and Environmental Monitoring from Space, in partnership with the Satellite Applications Catapult, and is responsible for the academic component of the UK Collaborative Ground Segment for Sentinel data.

-Sarah is currently a CEDA programme manager within CEDA, responsible for bid preparation, project management and technical research, having project managed the EU-funded METAFOR project and the JISC-funded OJIMS and ACRID projects.
+Sarah is currently the CEDA programme manager, responsible for bid preparation, project management and technical research, having project managed the EU-funded METAFOR, and CLIPC projects and the JISC-funded OJIMS and ACRID projects.

 Wendy Garland - Senior Data Scientist: Aircraft